Shooting investigators obtain search warrant for Alec Baldwins' phone - ExBulletin

 Mr Baldwin said in an interview with police on Oct.
 21, the day of the fatal shooting in New Mexico, that the gun went off as he prepared for a scene in which he was shooting the Colt’s old-fashioned revolver out of its shoulder holster and cocks the hammer, according to an affidavit filed in the search warrant application.
 Detective Alexandria Hancock asked Mr Baldwin and his lawyer to hand over her phone, according to the affidavit, but was told to get a warrant.

-The search warrant request indicated that the detective believed there may be evidence over the phone, due to individuals using cell phones during and / or after the commission of the crime (s).
+The search warrant request indicated that the detective believed there may be evidence over the phone, due to individuals using cell phones during and / or after the commission of one or more crimes.
 According to the affidavit, Detective Hancock was also told that several emails and texts had been sent and received regarding the production of the film Rust during the interviews.

 The research is intended to collect all information and data from the cell phone related to the production of Rust, and any members working on the production.